 Should you wish to go, tickets to the Carnival Parade at the Sambadrome will be organised via the Oasis office.
-You will need to add them through at the time of booking or through My Oasis Account.

 View more information about Carnival and what you can do.

 WHAT TO EXPECT

 LIFE ON THE ROAD

 The Oasis truck will be your new home giving you a comfortable, secure base with which to experience your trip.
 As part of the adventure you will be expected to have an active involvement in the day to day running of the trip, be part of the group and get stuck in and help with various tasks, whether it's cooking meals over open fires, pitching your tent or keeping the truck clean & tidy.